prince2005jha/My-portfolio/README.md

 # My-portfolio
-Here making my First project as "My portfolio".
+Here making my First project as "My portfolio" in which i add my basic details and about education ,etc.